 In Part 1 we looked at modern medicine, metrics, and the medical personality as causative factors towards physician burnout.
-In Part 2 of this series, we will look at further at the etiology of physician burnout, specifically the roles of medical training and leadership.
+In this article, we examine the etiology of physician burnout, specifically the roles of medical training and leadership.
+Understanding how these elements interconnect is crucial to addressing and preventing physician burnout in today’s healthcare system.

 What is it about the process that forms hard-baked doctors from the raw clay of young bright-eyed medical student clay?
 How do we go from smart, motivated, dedicated, hard-working would-be physicians to the current state of affairs: